heynickc/awesome-ddd/readme.md

 - [Introducing Event Storming: An act of Deliberate Collective Learning](https://leanpub.com/introducing_eventstorming) - Alberto Brandolini.
 A must read.
 "The deepest tutorial and explanation about EventStorming, straight from the inventor."
 - [The Anatomy of Domain-Driven Design - The Infographic](https://leanpub.com/theanatomyofdomain-drivendesign) - Scott Millet and Samuel Knight.
 An infographic on the anatomy of Domain-Driven Design.
 - [CQRS Journey](https://msdn.microsoft.com/en-us/library/jj554200.aspx).
 Microsoft Patterns and Practices.
 Exploring CQRS and Event Sourcing.
+- [Domain Driven Design Quickly](https://www.infoq.com/minibooks/domain-driven-design-quickly) - InfoQ Mini Books.
+"Domain Driven Design Quickly is a short, quick-readable summary and introduction to the fundamentals of DDD"

 ## Training Courses